 Yes, a tummy tuck will remove a significant amount of stretch marks on your abdomen--most cases all stretch marks below the belly button can be removed.
 The stretch marks that are above your belly button will still be present, but will migrate down to the lower portion of your abdomen.

 Yes.
 If you are in good health and are undergoing a "routine" hysterectomy, a tummy tuck can be performed at the same time.
 However, it is safer to separate the 2 procedures.
-As safety is one of Dr. Bogdan’s busy schedule, it has become impractical to coordinate such combined operations.
+As safety is one of Dr. Bogdan’s primary concerns, he recommends performing them at different times.
 If you would like to have Dr. Bogdan perform your abdominoplasty around the time of your hysterectomy (to combine the recovery periods), you should consult with Dr. Bogdan ahead of time.
 Together you can discuss the type of incision to be utilized by your gynecologist, so they will have full exposure for the hysterectomy component of the operation, and the incisions can later be fully removed in a follow-up tummy tuck.
 It is safe to schedule your abdominoplasty 2 weeks after the hysterectomy.